retel-collombey/zabbix-mibs/README.md

-# zabbix-mibs-synology
+# ZABBIX MIBS SYNOLOGY
-XML files for integration of synology devices in ZABBIX via SNMP
+XML files for integration of SYNOLOGY devices in ZABBIX via SNMP